demisto/content-docs/docs/integrations/mirroring.md

     return GetModifiedRemoteDataResponse(modified_incident_ids)
 ```
+* **Last Mirror Run (Available from 6.6)** - get_last_mirror_run() is the function (in CommonServerPython) that retrieves the previous mirror run data that was set.
+Setting is done with the set_last_mirror_run() function (in CommonServerPython).
+Storing and getting this data (a dictionay) enables us controling the lastUpdate timestamp from the integration or any other data we want to save between the mirror runs.

 ### update-remote-system
 * **UpdateRemoteSystemArgs** - this is an object created to maintain all the arguments you receive from the server in order to use this command.